• Skip to main content

 The entree was this chicken and he said the marinade recipe was given to him years before.
 Therefore, I have no idea of the original source, but now you see why we call it "Preacher Chicken".

-We also use this grilled chicken as the base for one of our favorite copycat recipes, Ruby Tuesday Chicken Fresco.
+We use this grilled chicken as the base for one of our favorite copycat recipes, Ruby Tuesday Chicken Fresco.
+It also goes great with our Saffron Cream Sauce.

 Are you signed up for our newsletters?
 It's the easiest way to make sure you don't miss anything.
 Sign up here.